 Free Malaysia Today offers this advice.
 That way, you know what you’re entitled to.
-Better yet, hire a lawyer to help you review the legal document.
+Better yet, hire a good real estate lawyer to help you review the legal document.
 This way, you can be sure everything’s as it should be.
 You won’t have to worry about legal loopholes causing problems later on.
 Can’t seem to understand a term or condition?
 With a lawyer, you won’t have to worry that you’re missing on out an important detail.
 You can ask as many questions as you need to clarify an issue and set your mind to rest.

 Stick to your budget